zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 Our core logic is squeezed among common concerns.
 So there are two problems with this approach

 * We are dangerously coupling our business logic with a lower level concern (like applying timeouts)
-* Also we will have to do it for every single route in the system.
-For 100 routes we will need repeat a 100 timeouts!!!
+* Also, we will have to do it for every single route in the system.
+For 100 routes we will need to repeat 100 timeouts!!!

 This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability.

-This is where a middleware comes for rescue.
+This is where middleware comes to the rescue.
-Using middlewares we can compose out of the box middlewares (or our own custom middlewares) to address above concerns using ```++``` and ```@@``` operators like shown below.
+Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above concerns using ++ and @@ operators as shown below.

-#### Cleaned up code using middleware to address cross cutting concerns like auth, req/resp logging etc.
+#### Cleaned up code using middleware to address cross-cutting concerns like auth, req/resp logging, etc.
 ```scala
 // compose basic auth, request/response logging, timeouts middlewares
 val composedMiddlewares = Middleware.basicAuth("user","pw") ++